kedir/GLG--Topic-Modeling-and-Document-Clustering/README.md

 <!--PROJECT Describtion-->
-## Project Describtion
+## Project Description

 <p align="justify">
-GLG is the world’s insight network that connects decision makers to a network of experts so they can act with the confidence that comes from true clarity and have what it takes to get ahead.
-GLG receives a large amount of health and tech requests from clients seeking insights on topics of different domains.
-Preprocessing client requests and extracting relevant topic/keyword detection take extra time and need a large manpower.
-This project on Natural Language Processing (NLP) is aimed at improving the topic/keyword detection process from the client submitted reports and identifying the underlying patterns in submitted requests over time.
+Gerson Lehrman Group(GLG) is a financial and information services firm.
+It is insight network that connects decision makers to a network of experts so they can act with the confidence that comes from true clarity and have what it takes to get ahead.
+GLG receives a large amount requests (including  requests related to health and tech) from clients seeking insights on different topics.
+Manually preprocessing these client requests and extracting relevant topics/keywords is  time-consuming and requires a large manpower.
+This project uses Natural Language Processing (NLP) to improve the topic/keyword detection process from client-submitted reports and identifying the underlying patterns in submitted requests over time.
 The primary challenges include Named Entity Recognition (NER) and Pattern Recognition for Hierarchical Clustering of Topics.
 </p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>